kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 #### Acquire Installation Tools

-SaltStack is built with the Python programming language; so, we'll need <code>pip</code> (a package management system used to install and manage software packages written in Python).
-Despite being available via Python's repositories, we'll be downloading the Salt Cloud package from SaltStack's GitHub [repository](https://github.com/saltstack/salt-cloud/).
+Salt Stack is built with the Python programming language; so, we'll need <code>pip</code> (a package management system used to install and manage software packages written in Python).
+In addition, despite being available via Python's repositories, we'll be downloading the Salt Cloud package from Salt Stack's GitHub [repository](https://github.com/saltstack/salt-cloud/).

 To install <code>pip</code> and <code>git</code> on your system, execute: